 Frequently Asked Questions (FAQs)

 Q2.
-Is there negative marking in RBI Grade B Phase 1 2026?
+Is there any negative marking in the Phase 1 exam?

 Ans.
-Yes, negative marking of 0.25 marks is deducted for every incorrect answer in the RBI Grade B Phase 1 examination.
+Yes.
+You will lose 0.25 marks for every incorrect answer you provide in the Phase 1 examination.

 Q4.
-How many vacancies are available in the RBI Grade B Officers Exam 2026?
+How many vacancies are there for the RBI Grade B 2026 recruitment?

 Q5.
-What subjects are covered in the DEPR stream syllabus?
+What exactly does the DEPR stream syllabus cover?

 Ans.
-The DEPR stream includes two papers: Paper I focuses on Economics (objective), covering microeconomics, macroeconomics, international economics, public finance, and current economic developments.
-Paper-II is a descriptive English examination testing essay writing, précis writing, and comprehension skills.
+The DEPR (Department of Economic and Policy Research) stream has two papers.
+Paper-I is an objective test covering topics like microeconomics, macroeconomics, public finance, and international economics.
+Paper-II is a descriptive English test that evaluates your essay writing, précis writing, and comprehension skills.

 Q6.
-Can the question paper be accessed in Hindi?
+Can I take the Phase 1 exam in Hindi?